 Catalina Grand Prix 1958

 After the tremendous success at Mount Asama and Yamaha now being the unrivalled race leaders in Japan, President Kawakami decided it was time to trial their machines against foreign competition.
 A small International event on Catalina Island, off the Californian coast was chosen.
-The Catalina Grand Prix consisted of 10 laps of a hybrid circuit 1 mile long with approx 2/3 the length of the circuit was sandy and rocky off-road track and remaining 1/3 was tarmac, It was as close to the volcanic ash circuit of Asama as Yamaha could find.
+The Catalina Grand Prix consisted of 10 laps of a hybrid circuit 1 mile long with approx 2/3 the length of the circuit was sandy and rocky off-road track and remaining 1/3 was tarmac, It was as close to the volcanic ash circuit of Asama as Yamaha could have found.

 The remaining 4 YD machines were prepared back in Japan at the Yamaha factory during early 1958, being shipped from Japan on 23rd March, arriving at the US on April 8th.